DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   https://mails.dpdk.org/archives/dev/2020-July/176135.html.

 * ethdev: ``rx_descriptor_done`` dev_ops and ``rte_eth_rx_descriptor_done``
-  will be deprecated in 20.11 and will be removed in 21.11.
+  will be removed in 21.11.
   Existing ``rte_eth_rx_descriptor_status`` and ``rte_eth_tx_descriptor_status``
   APIs can be used as replacement.